In this Udacity Front End Nanodegree review, I will talk about its syllabus in depth along with some pros and cons.

 Before moving to this Udacity Front End Nanodegree review, let’s discuss something more about this course.

 According to Udacity, students who go through this Front End Web Developer Nanodegree learn to create and design high-quality websites and dynamic applications.

 In short, you will learn to do the following things in this course:

-1. Using CSS and flexbox you will learn to create responsive websites
+- Using CSS and Flexbox, you will learn to create responsive websites

-According to Ahmed Mokhtar, Front end developer Nanodegree graduate, the best part is that the Nanodegree is equipped with real-world projects where mentors review your project and give your comments about the good and bad parts in your code.
+According to Ahmed Mokhtar, a Front End Web Developer Nanodegree graduate, the best part is that the Nanodegree is equipped with real-world projects where mentors review your project and give you comments about the good and bad parts in your code.